webpack/webpack/README.md

 Modules in `web_modules` replace modules in `node_modules`.
 `filename.web.js` replaces `filename.js` when required without file extention.

-TODO specify replacements in options
+in options: `alias: { "http": "http-browserify" }`

+in shell: `--alias http=http-browserify`

 ## require.context

-If the `require`d module is not known while compile time we get into a problem.
+If the required module is not known while compile time we get into a problem.
 A solution is the method `require.context` which takes a directory as parameter and returns a function which behaves like the `require` function issued from a file in this directory (but only if used for files in that directory).
+The whole directory is included while compiling, so you have access to all files in it.

 ### Example